aledelmo/TractographyMetrics/README.md

     * FA value
     * MD value

-Additionaly, a seamless 3DSlicer integrations enables an interactive and immediate fiber analysis, complemented by behaviour graphs.
+Additionally, a seamless 3DSlicer integrations enables an interactive and immediate fiber analysis, complemented by behaviour graphs.

 ## Installation and Usage.